JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 X[2:5]
 ```

-When indexed with two indices, it behaves like a matrix.
+When indexed with two indices, it behaves like a matrix

 ```@example MAIN
 X[2:5, 2]